 The SLSM 6x configurations are also supported with the license code 26 (Only SLSM 6x-10x).

-3G SLSM 2x-6x Configurations
+3G SLSM 2x-4x-6x-8x Configurations

-The 3G SLSM 2x-6x configurations are valid with all HD codecs natively supported by the EVS server in the following conditions:
+The 3G SLSM 2x, 4x and 6x configurations are valid with all HD codecs natively supported by the EVS server.